kusmour/pradeep1288.github.com/_posts/2013-04-25-my-summary-on-scaling-memcache-at-facebook.md

 Handling Failures
 -----------------

-It could so happen that a few of the memcached servers could fail and the reasons could be many.
-This inturn increases the load on the backend databases and this is not desired.
+It could so happen that a few of the memcached servers could fail and reasons could be many.
+This inturn increases the load on the backend databases which is not desirable.
 Facebook addresses two kinds of failures:

 * A small number of servers are not accessible due to network or server failure.
 * A widespread outage where significant number of servers in the cluster are affected.

 For small outages, facebook maintains a small number of servers in a cluster called *Gutters*.
 Approximately 1% of servers in a cluster are reserved as Gutters.
+These Gutters take over the responsilbily of failed servers.

 For large outages if the entire cluster has to be taken offline, they re-direct the web requests to other clusters.

 Facebook also talk about partitioning the clusters based on Regions.
 This section of the paper includes discussion on *Regional Invalidations*, *Having Regional Pools*, *Maintaining consistency across different regions*.
-I am not very clear with what was being explained in this section of the paper and hence I am not able to give a clear summary about this section.
-However my friend Abinesh here at USC, has also summarized this paper and you can refer to his blog [here](http://abineshtd.blogspot.com/2013/04/notes-on-scaling-memcache-at-facebook.html) for the summary of this section.
+I am not very clear with what was being explained in this section of the paper and hence I would not be describing it here.
+However my friend [Abinesh](http://twitter.com/abineshtd) here at USC, has also summarized this paper and you can refer to his blog [here](http://abineshtd.blogspot.com/2013/04/notes-on-scaling-memcache-at-facebook.html) for information on this section.

 Single Server Improvements